neo-technology/aether-ant-tasks/README.md

 #### Properties

-If a POM is set via a file parameter and without any id, the properties interpolated from that POM are available for the ant build, e.g.
+If a POM is set via a file parameter its effective model is made available as properties to the Ant project.
-${pom.version}.
-User properties defined in that pom are mapped with "pom.properties." as prefix.
+The properties are prefixed with the ref id of the `<pom>` element, e.g. ${pom.version} for the example above.
+Likewise, project properties defined in the POM are accessible via the prefix "pom.properties.".
+If no id has been assigned, the properties use the prefix "pom." by default.

 ### Output Artifacts